davidcarlisle/latexcgi/docs/index.md

 stages may be that the command was taking too long rather than an actual error.
-There are also restrictions on input paths for security reasons, attempting to input files out of the allowed area will result in `input error` being returned as the log, neiher the TeX log nor the generated PDF will be returned.
+There are also restrictions on input paths for security reasons, attempting to input files out of the allowed area will result in `input error` being returned as the log, neither the TeX log nor the generated PDF will be returned.

 The PDF document is not directly returned, the site hosts an instance